Rotavirus Infection in Children

 What causes rotavirus in a child?

 Rotavirus is most often spread through a fecal-oral route.
-This is often because a child does not wash his or her hands properly or often enough.
+This is often because a child does not wash their hands properly or often enough.
 It can also be caused by eating or drinking contaminated food or water.

 The virus may live on surfaces such as doorknobs, toys, and other hard objects for a long time.
 For this reason, outbreaks can occur in households and child-care centers.
 To prevent spread of the virus, children who aren’t sick should not be in contact with a sick child.